ShubhamBorade/Paytm_clone/readme.md

 # Paytm Clone

-> I have learnt basics of HTML and CSS in this project.
+> I have learnt about Tailwind in this project.

 > It took me around 12 hours to complete this project.